 - M.A.L.E.S.
-(Men Achieving Leadership Excellence & Success) Fosters inclusive professional and personal development opportunities to encourage and support civic engagement, academic achievement and social engagement of young men on campus and in their communities - National Society of Leadership and Success (NSLS) One of 243 chapters nationwide, the NSLS is one of the most popular clubs on campus and helps success-oriented students come together to help one another succeed in every area of their lives - Phi Theta Kappa (PTK) National honor society for two-year colleges that recognizes high scholastic achievement.
+(Men Achieving Leadership Excellence & Success) Fosters inclusive professional and personal development opportunities to encourage and support civic engagement, academic achievement and social engagement of young men on campus and in their communities - Phi Theta Kappa (PTK) National honor society for two-year colleges that recognizes high scholastic achievement.
 PTK students must achieve a Grade Point Average (GPA) of 3.5 and maintain a GPA of 3.2.

 Student government represents all Capital Community College students, and works to enhance student life and promote morale and a spirit of community among students, staff and faculty.
 The Student Senate establishes rules and regulations concerning student-sponsored activities and clubs.
-Student clubs, publications, and other cocurricular activities supported by the Student Senate and Student Activity Fund must adhere to the Policies and Procedures Manual and satisfy all published criteria.
+Student clubs, publications, and other co-curricular activities supported by the Student Senate and Student Activity Fund must adhere to the Policies and Procedures Manual and satisfy all published criteria.

-For more information visit Derrick Curry, Student Activities Director, in Room 707
+For more information visit the Office of Student Activities, Room 707